jdasfd/withncbi_note/note/electron_transfer_HGT.md

 In PIRSF database, the Pfam domain was contained, so I used the Pfam HMM.

-The goal of the step is to search target protein from each strain.

 ### hmmsearch for Rubredoxin

+- `hmmsearch` for Rubredoxin domains in each strain

+The goal of the step is to search target protein from each strain according to HMM.

 ```bash
 cd /mnt/e/data/Pseudomonas